sublimedatasys/react-native-primary-view/README.md

-# react-native-paper bottom navigator and implement Star war api
+# react-native-paper bottom navigator and api list (Boilerplate)

 This is a simple react native primary view using star war api.